-I earned my M.F.A. from the Dominican University in Florence Italy with a concentration in Painting.
-This prestigious program allowed me the opportunity to study under international instructors in what other city than Italy’s heart of the renaissance none other than Firenze Italia.
+I earned M.F.A. with a concentration in Painting from the Dominican University in Florence, Italy.
+This prestigious program gave me the opportunity to study under renown international instructors in the culturally rich city of Florence-the heart of the Renaissance and art capital of Italy.

-I taught at Boardman Studio’s an undergraduate Fine Arts Academy in Florence Italy and exhibited work at Villa Schifanoia and Peroni’s Bottega in Italy.
-Lived and worked in Europe for five years during and after graduate studies.
+I taught at Boardman Studios an undergraduate Fine Arts Academy in Florence, and exhibited work at Villa Schifanoia and Peroni’s Bottega in Italy.
+I lived and worked in Europe for five years during and after my graduate studies.
 I also have an extensive background in the Montessori Method of education.
-“A trained Montessori teacher who follows the student and is highly experienced in observing the individual’s characteristics, tendencies, and abilities will educate from a one on one basis of growth and implement the proper tools through knowledge and experience.”
+I teach by observing each student’s characteristics, tendencies, and abilities, so I can personally develop each student’s unique knowledge and experience.